I went to the informational meeting from my last blog post. Let me paint a picture for you:

 4:00pm-6:15pm - Finish up work, drive over the hotel and wonder what the hell Wa.ze was thinking as it took me further south than I needed to go.
 Lame.
 Feel nervous but not too bad and wonder why I’m feeling nervous because I have the support of no less than 4 people who are close or know me well.

 I follow him into the room, and he jokes, “sit wherever you want!” as most of the chairs haven't been claimed yet.
 I say, “uh, where can I hide?”
 He chooses a back corner and as we settle into the chairs that are way too close together (on purpose I find out) and sit down, people start streaming into the room to take their seats.
-He’s quickly surrounded by people seeking him out, clearly the people who he wanted to introduce me to and I’m sitting in my chair, head down, frozen.
+He’s quickly surrounded by people seeking him out, and I’m sitting in my chair, head down, frozen.
 I pull out my notebook and write how I’m feeling.
 I try to breathe.
 I don’t make eye contact and just let the talking and joking float around me.
-Stretch Guy doesn’t forget about me, he remains reassuring and lets me sit there with no pressure to be introduced.
+SG doesn’t forget about me, he remains reassuring and lets me sit there with no pressure to be introduced.

 The presentation starts, and I decide I need to write down my thoughts and reactions so I can try to work through whatever THIS is that’s going on in my body.
 My reactions as they start talking: “sheep, they’re all sheep”.
 Next, “i’m being critical, why?” “what am I scared of?”.
 They pull up the graduates (honestly, “graduates” for a 3 day seminar? whatevs) and a few talk about their experience.
 It all seems genuine, the presenter seems genuine, and none of it is anything I’ve not been working on or different than I’ve heard before from other trainings (quite similar to Emotional Intelligence training actually)

 I try to listen, a few things make me smile, especially when the presenter talks about how when he took this 3-day course way back when, he noticed that his mother, whom he had a strained relationship with “changed”.
 The point?
 He changed and was able to see her differently.
-I write down what I don’t want to be: (someone I work with, my mom…) I start to write down what I want to be in my career (leader, why? middle management isn’t enough, I want to change the culture, I want to develop people).
-A few times, Stretch Guy smirks at me, knocks my knee, puts his hand on my back reassuringly as I sit in squirmy discomfort.
+I write down what I don’t want to be, then I write down what I want to be in my career (leader, why? middle management isn’t enough, I want to change the culture, I want to develop people).
+A few times, SG smirks at me when he notices my reactions to the presentation and puts his hand on my back reassuringly as I sit in squirmy discomfort.
 We joke a little bit back and forth.

-The presentation is over, the predicted (I was prepared for this by Stretch Guy), push to sign up is brought forth.
-Stretch Guy doesn’t push me, he’s already gotten blowback from me, and he’s learned.
+The presentation is over, the predicted (I was prepared for this by SG), push to sign up is brought forth.
+SG doesn’t push me.
 He wants to know how I feel.
 I tell him that what he saw in the beginning from me was pretty damn close to a panic attack.
 I’ve never had a completely debilitating panic attack, but what I experienced here, has occurred more than once over my lifetime, and usually is around social situations where I’m putting a lot of pressure on myself.
 By the end of the presentation I had identified where my initial “sheep, they’re all sheep” reaction came from.
 My parents.
 My dad specifically, who would scoff at anything like this, any organization.
-He wasn’t too happy when I joined a sorority in college.
-My mom would follow suit, or at least not contradict the idea that anytime you are presented with someone like this, it’s a scam/cult/pyramid scheme someone is just trying to profit off of suckers.
+It’s a scam/cult/pyramid scheme someone is just trying to profit off of suckers.
 “Just be yourself” is what my dad would always say.
 But, I was conditioned to NOT be myself.
 So, how do I know how to be myself if I’m always performing?

 I haven’t signed up yet, but I am talking to my supervisor and I know I’m going to do it.
 S is completely supportive and even seems a little excited for me.
 He also knows he’s next if this ends up being a good experience for me. ;-) My therapist is in and super excited that I’m even considering it.
 What I heard at the presentation was reasonable and transparent enough to make me comfortable with the idea of going through with it.
-I brought up the cult thing with Stretch Guy and said, “Ok, it’s not a cult.
+I brought up the cult thing with SG and said, “Ok, it’s not a cult.
 My therapist is the one who told me that”.
-He was happy to hear that, but then I was like, you know there’s also cult-like…and he admitted seeing that in some people.
+He was happy to hear that, but then I was like, you know there’s also cult-like….
 I personally, haven’t witnessed him do anything or say anything that gives me concern.
 Plus, long before he started this, he was available, holding space and supporting me even though I was rejecting the support.

 I’m still feeling anxious and slightly panick-y even though I’ve made my decision that I am going to be doing this in the relatively near future…good thing I have a therapy appointment on Monday.